Super Ranga: Development

 It was announced in August 2013 that the film would be directed by Sadhu Kokila, after speculations that Ramesh Aravind and Loki would be directing it.
 Kokila had directed Upendra previously in Raktha Kanneeru (2003) and Anatharu (2007), both of which saw success at the box office.
+The film's title is based on a lyric of the song "Sikkapatte Istapatte" from Super (2010).

 Casting

 Super Ranga was to initially star Deepa Sannidhi as the female lead opposite Upendra.
 Citing date problems, Sannidhi had to leave, who was then replaced by Kriti Kharbanda.
-Shaam, who starred in the original film, Kick and its Tamil remake, was set to reprise his role in this film.
+Shaam, who starred in the original film, Kick and its Tamil remake, was initially set to reprise his role in this film.

 Filming

 The filming began in September 2013.
 The song "Dance Raja Dance", of the film was shot in Slovenia.
 It features 12 characters of Upendra in a single visual, made possible by the rotography technique.
 The film completed its 35-day shoot in Malaysia and was one of the few Kannada language films to have shot there extensively.